Lexsi-Labs/TabTune/docs/index.md

 ---

-## 🚀 TabTune v1.0 - First Release
+## 🚀 Welcome to TabTune

-**Welcome to TabTune!
-This initial release provides a complete, production-ready framework for tabular foundation models.**
+**This documentation provides a complete, production-ready framework for tabular foundation models.**

 **Core Components:**